Short Manaslu Trekking

 • Max.
 Altitude3520

 Today, we will spend an acclimatization day in Sama Gaun.
-We will go on a hike and return to the village to adjust to the thin air and avoid altitude sickness further on the trail.
-For the hike, we can either go to ancient Pungyen Gompa or Manaslu Base Camp via Birendra Lake.
+We will hike and return to the village to adjust to the thin air and avoid altitude sickness further on the trail.
+We can go to ancient Pungyen Gompa or Manaslu Base Camp via Birendra Lake for the hike.
 Both options are fantastic and offer breathtaking mountain panoramas.

 • MealsB, L, D